 - Federal Accountability Within a State Plan: How Vermont’s accountability system fulfills federal requirements within a more comprehensive state framework.
 Technical Complexity: Low

-- Annual Snapshot: Multiple Measures: A list of Vermont’s accountability measures, including the academic measures that meet the requirements of ESSA.
+- Annual Snapshot: Multiple Indicators: A list of Vermont’s accountability measures, including the academic measures that meet the requirements of ESSA.
 Technical Complexity: Medium

-- ESSA: All Measures: a more detailed description of Vermont’s accountability measures, including descriptions of successful performance against each measure.
+- ESSA: All Indicators: a more detailed description of Vermont’s accountability measures, including descriptions of successful performance against each measure.
 Technical Complexity: High

 - Long Term and Interim Goals: How long-term and interim goals were identified, and how the approach to goal setting under ESSA differs from the NCLB approach.
 Technical Complexity: Low

-- Weighting of Measures: How the academic proficiency performance measures are weighted relative to each other to arrive at an overall rating.
+- Weighting of Indicators: How the academic proficiency performance measures are weighted relative to each other to arrive at an overall rating.
 Technical Complexity: High

 - Annual Snapshot: Report Card: How school performance will be represented publicly, and what how schools and the public can interact with this information.
 Technical Complexity: Medium